 Delivery The exhilarating moment when the baby is born, and the mother’s efforts culminate in the successful completion of the natural birth.
 Although the caloric expenditure during this stage is not as high as the preceding stages, it signifies the end of an extraordinary journey.

-See also How many calories does a 150 pound man need
+See also How many calories in a bacon and egg roll

 In conclusion, the energetic demands of natural childbirth cannot be understated.
 Throughout the various stages of labor and delivery, a mother’s body expends considerable energy to bring new life into the world.
 Understanding the caloric expenditure associated with natural birth allows us to appreciate the remarkable physical exertion and accomplishment that accompanies this extraordinary experience.